marjan333/intro-to-computer-graphics/README.md

-# introduction-to-computer-graphics
+# intro-to-computer-graphics
 Our project for Introduction to Computer Graphics.

-We have lanterns in three-dimensional space.
-A user can travel in this space and lanterns can interact by clicking to switch it on or off.
-Lanterns can disappear from the screen when a user goes further into three-dimensional space.
-The background is FIREFLIES.
-As an alternative, we can have space with stars (maybe shooting ones, idk.)
-Chime-like sounds when you move through the lanterns.
+The idea of this project is to create a 3D space in which users can travel and interact.
+The background consists of moving stars within space This space includes planets with which users can interact with